 A safer way to go would be for food to be served plated, especially for an indoor wedding during a pandemic.

-You can also set-up food stations that can be pandemic friendly, and we have a couple of ideas with some pandemic safety tips that you can check out: Cocktail Sandwich Station, Cookie Dessert Bar, Food Stations Ideas, and Sangria Bar.
+You can also set up food stations that can be pandemic friendly.
+We have a couple of ideas with some pandemic safety tips that you can check out: Cocktail Sandwich Station, Cookie Dessert Bar, Food Stations Ideas, and Sangria Bar.

 3. Floor Plan + Dance Floor